As an Amazon Associate we earn from qualifying purchases.

 According to a previous study, eating whole eggs can alter the size and form of your LDL (bad) cholesterol particles, thereby lowering your risk of heart disease.

-From the above, we can conclude that eggs can increase the protein level in your diet and keep you energetic the whole day.
+From the above, I can conclude that eggs can increase the protein level in your diet and keep you energetic the whole day.

 But if you are on a strict vegetarian diet or don’t want to use eggs, you can have chickpeas which are high in protein and serve as a good substitute for eggs.